yaaani85/apqa/README.md

 ## Description

 Knowledge Graphs are often incomplete.
-By creating a Knowledge Graphs Embedding (KGE), one can assign a score [0, 1] to every possible triplet <s, r, o>.
+By creating a Knowledge Graphs Embedding (KGE), one can assign a score [0, 1] to every possible triplet <s, r, o> with a neural link predictor (NLP) such as Complex.
 The Knowledge Graph is now extended with uncertain facts.
 Hence, incompletness results in uncertaintity.
 Reasoning over all uncertain facts is not feasiable, hence a form of approximation is required.